CD&R set to continue pursuit of UK's Morrisons, FT says - Up News Info

 CD&R now plans to wait to gauge investor reaction and signs of any political pushback before deciding on its next steps, the newspaper reported, citing people familiar with the discussions.

 Morrisons had rejected a proposed 5.52 billion pound ($7.62 billion) cash offer from CD&R on Saturday, saying it was far too low.
-(Reporting by Ann Maria Shibu in Bengaluru; Editing by Edmund Blair)
+(Reporting by Ann Maria Shibu and Vishal Vivek in Bengaluru; Editing by Edmund Blair and Amy Caren Daniel)